thephez/backup-readme/platform/markdown/tutorial-send-funds.md

 Once you have a wallet and some funds ([tutorial](tutorial-create-and-fund-a-wallet)), another common task is sending Dash to an address.
 (Sending Dash to a contact or a DPNS identity requires the Dashpay app, which has not been registered yet.)

 # Code

-[block:callout]
-{
-  "type": "info",
-  "title": "Wallet Operations",
+> 📘Wallet Operations
+>
-  "body": "Currently, the JavaScript SDK does not cache wallet information, and therefore, it re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`).
-This can result in wait times of  5+ minutes.
-An upcoming release will add a persistence feature to cache wallet information during initial sync so that subsequent access is much faster."
+> The JavaScript SDK does not cache wallet information.
+It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
-}
-[/block]
+>
+> A future release will add caching so that access is much faster after the initial sync.
+For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.
 [block:code]
 {
   "codes": [